 No matter how much money you have in the bank, it's important to safeguard your ATM card.
-If you lose this card, or if it's stolen, a thief could use it to make unauthorized withdrawals from your account.
-If your ATM card carries the Visa logo, a thief could also use the card to make purchases at local and online merchants, even without knowing your PIN.
-If your card is lost, you must contact the bank immediately to report the loss.
-You can still get cash while your lost card is being replaced, but you need to visit your local branch to get it.
+If you face a stolen or lost bank card, a thief could use it to make unauthorized withdrawals from your account.
+And if your ATM card carries the Visa logo, a thief could also use the card to make purchases at local and online merchants, even without knowing your PIN.
+If your card is lost, you must contact the bank immediately to report the loss, but you can still get cash through your bank while your lost card is being replaced.

 Write a Check